ZhuShaw-han/starter-hugo-academic/content/home/experience.md

         * Xiaohan served as the team leader of all the volunteers and the core member of the committee.

-  - title: Honors & Awards
-    company: Tsinghua University
-    company_url: ''
-    company_logo: ''
-    location: Tsinghua Univ, Beijing, China
-    date_start: '2018-09-01'
-    date_end: ''
-    description: >-
-        * As the first international scientific conference totally hosted by students in Tsinghua University, INASCON lasted for 4 days, had more than 150 local and international attendees and invited 9 distinguished keynote speakers.

-        * Xiaohan served as the team leader of all the volunteers and the core member of the committee.

-  - title: Honors & Awards before University
-    company: ''
-    company_url: ''
-    company_logo: ''
-    location: ''
-    date_start: ''
-    date_end: ''
-    description: >-
-        * As the first international scientific conference totally hosted by students in Tsinghua University, INASCON lasted for 4 days, had more than 150 local and international attendees and invited 9 distinguished keynote speakers.

-        * Xiaohan served as the team leader of all the volunteers and the core member of the committee.

 design:
   columns: '2'
 ---